2009–10 FA Cup: Qualifying rounds

-All of the teams that entered the competition, but were not members of the Premier League or The Football League, had to compete in the qualifying rounds.
+All teams that entered the competition, but were not members of the Premier League or The Football League, had to compete in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Hinckley United, Nuneaton Town, Wrexham, Gateshead, Rushden & Diamonds, Mansfield Town, Stourbridge, AFC Telford United, Ilkeston Town, Cambridge United, Kettering Town, Northwich Victoria, Barrow, Fleetwood Town, York City, Woking, Lowestoft Town, Salisbury City, AFC Wimbledon, Forest Green Rovers, Oxford City, Bromley, Stevenage Borough, Wealdstone, Eastleigh, Staines Town, Luton Town, Oxford United, Bath City, Paulton Rovers, Tooting & Mitcham United and Sutton United.

+Stourbridge, Eastleigh and Paulton Rovers were appearing in the competition proper for the first time.
+Of the others, Gateshead and Ilkeston Town had last featured at this stage in 2000–01, Oxford City had last done so in 1999-2000, Wealdstone had last done so in 1986-87 and Lowestoft Town and Tooting & Mitcham United had last done so in 1977-78.

 First round proper

-Teams from Leagues One and Two entered at this stage, along with the winners from the Fourth Round Qualifying.
+Teams from Leagues One and Two entered at this stage, along with the 32 non-league clubs from the qualifying rounds.
 The draw was made on 25 October 2009 with ties played in the week beginning 6 November 2009.

-Lowestoft Town and Paulton Rovers of the eighth tier were the lowest ranked teams left in the competition at this stage, but both failed to make it through to the Second Round.
+Lowestoft Town and Paulton Rovers of the eighth tier were the lowest ranked teams left in the competition at this stage, but both failed to make it through to the second round.

 Second round proper

 The matches took place on 28 and 29 November 2009 and involved the 40 winning teams from the previous round.

-Bath City and Staines Town from the Conference South, and Northwich Victoria from the Conference North (6th tier) were the lowest ranked teams left at this stage, but none made it through to the Third Round.
+Bath City and Staines Town from the Conference South, and Northwich Victoria from the Conference North (6th tier) were the lowest ranked teams left at this stage, but none made it through to the third round.